 12. When I resigned from my job, my previous employer kept my Notary Seal and Certificate because my employer paid my Notary commission fees.
 Do I need to begin the Notary commissioning process all over again?

 No, you do not need to be re-commissioned.
 We can issue you a new commission certificate for your records and you may purchase a new Notary Seal to use when notarizing.
-The fee for a replacement copy of the commission certificate is $15.00.
+The fee for a replacement copy of the commission certificate is $10.00.
+You may submit this request online at our Notary portal.

 13. Can I notarize the signature of a minor?